-Vibrant aromas and flavors of red and black berries, black tea, cedar, earth, vanilla, blackberry and cassis, combine with a full mid-palate with considerable, round tannins.
-Lingering sweet oak notes and dark chocolate add great depth.
-This wine’s upfront silkiness and roundness make for a delicious selection now and will drink well for 15 - 20 years.
+Vibrant aromas and flavors of blackberry syrup, baking spices, toasted oak, black tea, cedar, vanilla and cassis, combine with a full, rich mid-palate with considerable, round tannins.
+Lingering sweet oak notes of crème brûlée and dark chocolate add great depth.
+This wine’s upfront silkiness and roundness make for a delicious selection now and will drink well for 15—20 years.

 - Sonoma County